-- Connection timeout (secs): Use this option to set the waiting time for the Default Login, Locate, Assign IP, Upload Firmware, and Unlock to complete. - Upgrade timeout (secs): Use this option to set the waiting time for the connection to disconnect while the firmware is upgrading.
-Use this option to set the waiting time for the Firmware to write to flash.
+Connection timeout (secs): Sets the waiting time for the Default Login, Locate, Assign IP, Upload Firmware, and Unlock actions to complete.

+Upgrade timeout (secs): Sets the waiting time for a firmware upgrade before a connection is disconnected, which is the waiting time for the firmware to be written to flash.